Fall hours begin Sept 2 | OPEN Fri and Sat 10 a.m. – 5 p.m. | OPEN for groups with appt. Tue – Thur.

 CELEBRATING PASHU SAKHIS IN ART

 Madhubani painting is a folk art in Bihar traditionally practiced by women.
 Today, women are reinventing the form to tell stories about their contemporary lives and aspirations.
-To create this piece, commissioned for the exhibition, local Madhubani artist Shani Devi worked with a group of pashu sakhis to record and celebrate the many aspects of their work.
+To create this piece, commissioned for the exhibition, local Madhubani artist Shanti Devi worked with a group of pashu sakhis to record and celebrate the many aspects of their work.

 Image: Madhubani artist Shanti Devi working on the painting on view at the Discovery Center.